Skip to main content

 Anticipated Go-Live Date

-To meet the target go-live timeline ahead of the 2024-2025 academic year, the tool will launch with the minimum viable product (MVP).
-The implementation team has put critical and intentional thought into what the MVP is, taking into consideration the most urgent policy priorities, realistic technical limitations of integrated systems and the pain points most often expressed by our campus partners across the graduate financial support community.
+The implementation team has put critical and intentional thought into what the Stipends Module Release will include, taking into consideration the most urgent policy priorities, realistic technical limitations of integrated systems and the pain points most often expressed by our campus partners across the graduate financial support community.

 Development Progress